Auditions held on August 24, August 31, and September 5, 2017

 Play trios, quartets or other masterworks with other students at your level.
-Groups refine ensemble skills & interpretive abilities through rehearsals & coaching, and discover the thrill of performing as a team.
+Groups refine ensemble skills and interpretive abilities through rehearsals and coaching, and discover the thrill of performing as a team.
 Groups are chosen by audition, and are matched by age, ability, and availability.
-Once established, the ensembles meet for one-hour coaching on the same day & time each week throughout the school year.
+Once established, the ensembles meet for one-hour coaching on the same day and time each week throughout the school year.
 There will be master classes and performances, too.

 Ages: 12 to 18

 Prerequisite: at least 4 years of private lessons on instrument, sight-reading skills, prior ensemble-paying experience, playing in positions with vibrato (strings).

 Meeting time is based on mutual availability.
 CMC’s chamber music program requires the highest attendance standards (excused absences only for emergencies).
 The program is an October through June commitment for every student placed in a group.

 Fee: $132 per term (10 weeks)*; the program runs for 3 terms.
 10% discount for CMC Private Lesson Program students.
 20% discount for violists and cellists.
 Full refund given for those not placed in a group.

 To apply, call CMC at 503-823-3177 for an audition day/time.